ROI Calculator: Salesforce ERP integration

 Other indirect benefits of the data integration

-In addition to the above savings there are several related benefits which should be considered as they can bring interesting long term benefits.
+In addition to the above savings, several related benefits should be considered as they can bring interesting long-term benefits.

 Indirect benefits of Salesforce Dynamics ERP integration